IntersectAustralia/hcsvlab-docs/NLTK.md

 * [NLTK Home Page](http://nltk.org/)
 * [Source Code](https://github.com/nltk/nltk)

-These instructions are based on [these NLTK installation instructions](http://nltk.org/install.html)
+These instructions are based on [these NLTK installation instructions](http://nltk.org/install.html).
+These instructions are for CentOS but can easily be adapted to other distributions.

 ### Assumptions
 * You have a CentOS machine.